leinadalrus/leinadalrus/README.md

 <br>

-- `navis` is an experimental naval warfare/war-gaming project
+- `Navis` is an experimental naval warfare/war-gaming project

 <br>